ramkumarkahar/num_guessig_game/README.md

 # num_guessig_game
-This is a number guessing game using python with tkinter module.
+This is a number guessing game using python.